MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Configure per-service secrets and externalized settings

-Any per-service configuration settings can be injected into each service as environment variables:

-In the Azure portal:
+You can inject any per-service configuration settings into each service as environment variables.
+Use the following steps in the Azure portal:

-* Navigate to the Azure Spring Cloud Instance and select "Apps".
+1. Navigate to the Azure Spring Cloud Instance and select **Apps**.
-* Select the service to be configured.
+1. Select the service to configure.
-* Click on "Configuration".
+1. Select **Configuration**.
-* Enter the variables to be configured.
+1. Enter the variables to configure.
-* Click "Save".
+1. Select **Save**.

 ![Spring Cloud App Configuration Settings](media/migrate-spring-cloud-to-azure-spring-cloud/spring-cloud-app-configuration-settings.png)

-### Migrate/Enable Identity Provider
+### Migrate and enable the identity provider

 If any of the Spring Cloud applications require authentication or authorization, ensure they're configured to access the identity provider:

 * If the identity provider is Azure Active Directory, no changes should be necessary.
 * If the identity provider is an on-premises Active Directory forest, consider implementing a hybrid identity solution with Azure Active Directory.
-For guidance, see [Hybrid Identity](/azure/active-directory/hybrid/).
+For guidance, see the [Hybrid identity documentation](/azure/active-directory/hybrid/).
-* If the identity provider is another on-premises solution, such as PingFederate, consult the [Custom installation of Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-custom) documentation to configure federation with Azure Active Directory.
+* If the identity provider is another on-premises solution, such as PingFederate, consult the [Custom installation of Azure AD Connect](/azure/active-directory/hybrid/how-to-connect-install-custom) topic to configure federation with Azure Active Directory.
 Alternatively, consider using Spring Security to use your identity provider through [OAuth2/OpenID Connect](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2) or [SAML](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#servlet-saml2).

-### Update Client Applications
+### Update client applications

 Update the configuration of all client applications to use the published Azure Spring Cloud endpoints for migrated applications.